SuicideTALKcom/Brand-Statement/README.md

 * Founder and Owner of Eagle Vision Digital, a full-service interactive digital media company

-* Consultant for traditional and new digital media to the Houston Advanced Research Center
+* Consultant to the Houston Advanced Research Center for all new and traditional digital media

 * Developer of first Department of Defense standardized Interactive Electronic Technical Manual